lyarenei/plex-beetbrainz/README.md

 # plex-beetbrainz
-Submit your listens from Plex in ListenBrainz.
-Integrates with [Beets](https://github.com/beetbox/beets) for that important metadata.
+Submit your listens from Plex to ListenBrainz.
+Integrates with [beets](https://github.com/beetbox/beets) for that important metadata.

-Note: This app uses Plex's `media.scrobble` event for listen submission, which does not conform to the ListenBrainz's specification for listen submission.
+Note: This app uses Plex's `media.scrobble` webhook event for listen submission, which does not conform to the ListenBrainz's specification for listen submission.

 ## Why
-I wanted to track my music activity to ListenBrainz.
-As I use Plex for the playback, I was kind of stuck with no options.
+I want to track my music activity to ListenBrainz.
+As I use Plex for music playback, I was kind of stuck with no options.
 I dabbled into Jellyfin and actually [adapted](https://github.com/lyarenei/jellyfin-plugin-listenbrainz) the Last.fm plugin for ListenBrainz.
 However, Jellyfin still does not offer the same user experience level as Plex does (especially on mobile),